-The Dey Mansion located in Preakness Valley Park was listed on the State and National Registers of Historic Places in 1972.
-Under the direction of the Passaic County Board of Chosen Freeholders, the staff at Dey Mansion are dedicated to preserving and interpreting the history of the Dey Family and the important role that their home played as General George Washington’s Headquarters during the summer and fall of 1780.
+The Dey Mansion, located in Preakness Valley Park, was listed on the State and National Registers of Historic Places in 1972.
+Under the direction of the Passaic County Board of Chosen Freeholders, the staff at the Dey Mansion is dedicated to preserving and interpreting the history of the Dey family and the important role that their home played as General George Washington’s headquarters during the summer and fall of 1780.
 Through tours, lectures, and special events the Dey Mansion promotes the exploration of life in Colonial America, the events and people of the American Revolution, and the need and importance of historic preservation.
-Please visit the Dey Mansion’s website www.deymansion.org for more information.
+Please visit the Dey Mansion’s website for more information.

 Lambert Castle, Paterson

 Lambert Castle was listed on the New Jersey Register in 1975 and the National Register of Historic Places in 1976.
 Built in 1892 by silk magnate Catholina Lambert, Lambert Castle is a late Victorian-era mansion.
 It was here that he displayed many of his prized European and American paintings.
 The museum’s changing exhibits and furnishings reflect the local history of Passaic County and allow visitors to experience this historic house, with both period rooms and exhibits.
 The castle represents one of several rare examples of castellated residential architecture in America. *The castle is currently closed for renovations.*